magz-dev/javascript-game/README.md

 5. The page will automatically refresh.
 6. Scroll up through the page to locate the now published site link in the "GitHub Pages" section.

+The live link can be found here -https://magz-dev.github.io/my-javascript-game/

 ### Forking the GitHub Repository